peterkhayes/HackReactorProject/README.md

 * Matt Diamond (https://github.com/mattdiamond/), for Recorder.js
 * Jens Nockert (https://github.com/JensNockert/), for his FFT algorithm
 * Joren Six (https://github.com/JorenSix/), whose TarsosDSP package contained code for the YIN pitch detection algorithm that I ported to Javascript.
-* The excellent team at Firebase, for their awesome tech support team.
+* The excellent team at Firebase, for their awesome tech support.
 * HACK REACTOR, the best place in the world to learn to program.